Insignia Used by Aalto Students

 All current and former members and employees of the Student Union are entitled to wear the sash.
 The Student Union’s sash is carried from the right shoulder down to the left hip.
 The sash is worn in the same way by women and men.
 The sash is always worn on top of all the clothes and should not touch bare skin.
 The sash can also be worn as a rosette, in which case it is worn on the right bodice of the dress.
-For a rosette, you need 0.50 metres of sash, which costs one euro.
+For a rosette, you need 0.50 metres of sash.

 The Teekkari sash used by the student union of the former Helsinki University of Technology is still going strong.
 The Teekkari sash is a 20-millimetre-wide technical-red sash equipped with two three-millimetre-wide white stripes.
 The stripes are parallel to the sash, one on each side at a one-millimetre distance of the edge.
 The sash is worn under the Student Union’s official sash at academic ceremonies as a symbol of belonging to the Teekkari community.
 The sash can be purchased at the Otaniemi service point.

 Sash of Business Students